 Dementia Support Groups in India

 Finding a dementia support group can help you deal with the challenge of caregiving for a loved one with dementia.
-We bring you a short but valuable list of support groups that can help.

 Seeing a loved one’s decline into dementia or Alzheimer’s disease can be heart wrenching.
 It can also mean that someone from the family has to take on the role of a caregiver.
 The task is challenging, rewarding and exhausting at the same time and several caregivers feel the need to connect with others in the same situation.
 Becoming part of a Dementia Support Group can help you learn to navigate the situation better and give you a peer group dealing with similar issues.